Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 To address these questions, service-specific choices and conventions have to be applied, and this information cannot be found or deduced from the C/C++ pre-existing code generically by an algorithm (including the Seaplus one).
 As a result, we believe that in all cases some effort remains to be done by the service integrator.

-So we saw that nothing special had to be done on the Erlang side (the ``foobar.erl`` stub will suffice), and that the C side deserved some love to be complete.
+So: we saw that nothing special had to be done on the Erlang side (the ``foobar.erl`` stub will suffice), and that the C side deserved some love to be complete; what kind of extra work is needed then?

-Indeed Seaplus generated an header file, ``foobar_seaplus_api_mapping.h``, in charge of telling that C side about the actual encoding of the service functions across the bridge.
+Seaplus generated an header file, ``foobar_seaplus_api_mapping.h`` (see `here <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/doc/foobar_seaplus_api_mapping.h>`_ for an *example* of it), in charge of telling that C side about the actual encoding of the service functions across the bridge.
 In our example this generated header would contain:

 .. code:: c